monsonite/MINT-Documentation/Chapter4_9_draft.md

 :S"*.;
 ```

 How do we use this magic definition.
-Well by the miracle of substitution, everytime the interpreter encounters S it will actually interpret the snippet `"*.`  DUP MULT DOT
+Well by the miracle of substitution, everytime the interpreter encounters `S` it will actually interpret the snippet `"*.`  thus executing the sequence DUP MULT DOT

 So we can put any number (up to about 255) onto the stack and immediately have MINT print out its square.
 Here we have the squares of 4,5,100 and 255 all of which use our newly defined S function
 ```
 > :S"*.; <ENTER>
 ```
 ```
-> 4S
+> 4S	 <ENTER>
 00016
 ```
 ```